-Connecting Fmod Studio Controls to the Audio Translation Layer (ATL)
+Connecting Fmod Studio Controls to CRYENGINE's Audio System

-You can now connect them to the Audio Translation Layer in order to integrate them into your level in CRYENGINE.
+You can now connect them to the audio system in order to integrate them into your level in CRYENGINE.
 You need to create a new folder in the Audio Controls Editor by selecting the +Add button and select Folder from the drop-down list.

-After the folder has been created, you can simply drag and drop the Fmod Studio Controls into the new folder on the ATL Controls side.
-CRYENGINE will automatically create the corresponding connected ATL Controls and name them after their Fmod Studio counterparts.
+After the folder has been created, you can simply drag and drop the FMOD Studio Controls into the new folder on the audio system Controls side.
+CRYENGINE will automatically create the corresponding connected audio system Controls and name them after their FMOD Studio counterparts.

-You will see that two types of ATL Controls have been created, an ATL Trigger and ATL Preload.
-The ATL Trigger will be used to call the Fmod Studio Event in your game while the ATL Preload will be used to load the Fmod Studio Soundbanks so that all data related to the event is included in memory.
+You will see that two types of audio system Controls have been created, a Trigger and a Preload.
+The Trigger will be used to call the FMOD Studio Event in your game while the Preload will be used to load the FMOC Studio Soundbanks so that all data related to the event is included in memory.

-On the ATL preload, make sure that the Auto-Load checkbox is activated and leave the Scope on Global for now.
-You can read more about using scopes in the Audio Controls Editor here.
+On the audio system Preload, make sure that the Auto-Load checkbox is activated and leave the Context on Global for now.
+You can read more about using Contexts in the Audio Controls Editor here.

-If you have followed the above steps, you can now select your ATL trigger in the editor and play it back on an Audio Entity.
-You can pre-listen your ATL Triggers in the Audio Controls Editor by right-clicking on it and selecting Execute Trigger.
+If you have followed the above steps, you can now select your audio system trigger in the editor and play it back on an Audio Entity.
+You can pre-listen to your audio system Triggers in the Audio Controls Editor by right-clicking on it and selecting Execute Trigger.

-In order to listen to your sound in the game, you need to place an audio entity in the Level which executes the audio trigger during the game play.
+In order to listen to your sound in the game, you need to place an audio entity in the Level which executes the audio Trigger during game play.

 For each level, it is recommended to first create a dedicated audio layer which contains your audio data.
 To enable this, select Tools-> Level Editor-> Level Explorer, and then select File-> New Layer to create a new layer and rename it as Audio.